rupeshbug/personal-blog/src/pages/posts/linear-regression.md

 **Example: Education and Income**

-Imagine we study the link between years of education (x) and income (y).
+Imagine we study the link between years of education (x) and income in dollars (y).
 Our model yields:

 $$ y = 500 + 60x $$